 Start & Finish

 Starts daily from 1 April to 1 October from Leiden, finishes Amsterdam.
+(Not available during Grand Prix - 1st week September).
 From Amsterdam Schipol airport, Leiden is 20 minutes and Amsterdam 15 minutes by very regular direct train

 Very individual and stylish 3 and 4 star hotels providing a continental breakfast everyday